 The plumber’s apprenticeship is the most laborious segment of your path toward professional licensing.
 Plumbing apprenticeships are the rare type of skills-for-labor agreements that pay.
 Apprentice plumbers receive experiential training on actual job sites, where they're given technical instruction, essential tools of the trade, business practices like invoicing and contracting, and topics such as OSHA safety and blueprint reading.

 Taking the exam is the last step on the list.
-States are required to provide certified license examination study guides, such as California’s here.
+States are required to provide certified license examination study guides, just take a look at California’s here.
 After four years of apprenticing plumbing, you’ll probably know the difference between fuel gas piping and industrial piping like the back of your hand, but make sure to start studying prior to the night before.

 When Do I Need a Permit for Plumbing Work?